Skip to Content

 Is Mediation Right for Your Situation?

 Mediation works best when both spouses are willing to participate in good faith, even if they strongly disagree on certain points.
 If you and your spouse share the goal of reaching an agreement outside of a courtroom, there is a good chance that guided discussions can help you get there.
-You do not need to agree on everything at the beginning, you only need a shared willingness to try.
+You do not need to agree on everything at the beginning; you only need a shared willingness to try.

 Military families and people who travel frequently may face extra challenges around parenting schedules and communication.
 We work with many clients who must coordinate school, work, and travel across Oahu and beyond.
 Mediation can offer flexibility to craft schedules and decision-making structures that respect these realities while still providing stability for children.